Teal: Learning-Accelerated Optimization of WAN Traffic Engineering: COMA details

 \section{COMA$^*$ details}

-At a high level, COMA builds on the idea of ``counterfactual reasoning''~\cite{wolpert2002optimal}, deducing the answer to a ``What if...'' question: At the moment every agent is about to make a decision (\textit{action}), what would be the difference in global reward if \textit{only} one agent's action changes while the other agents' actions remain fixed?
-E.g., in the context of TE that aims to maximize the total flow, our COMA$^*$ reasons about: Compared with the current traffic allocations, how much would the total flow differ if we \textit{only} reallocate the flows of one delmand while keeping the allocations of the other demands unchanged?
+At a high level, COMA builds on the idea of counterfactual reasoning~\cite{wolpert2002optimal}, deducing the answer to a ``What if...'' question: At the moment every agent is about to make a decision (\textit{action}), what would be the difference in global reward if \textit{only} one agent's action changes while the other agents' actions remain fixed?
+E.g., in the context of TE that aims to maximize the total flow, our COMA$^*$ reasons about: Compared with the current traffic allocations, how much would the total flow differ if we only reallocate the flows of one demand while keeping the allocations of the other demands unchanged?
 The performance difference measures the contribution of an agent's action to the overall reward.
 Specifically, the reward difference defines the ``advantage'' of the current joint action over the counterfactual baseline (where only one agent tweaks its action).
-The ``advantage'' is heavily used in this family of RL algorithms (known as ``actor-critics''~\cite{konda1999actor}) to effectively reduce the variance in training.
+The advantage is heavily used in this family of RL algorithms (known as actor-critics~\cite{konda1999actor}) to effectively reduce the variance in training.

-At each time step when a new demand matrix arrives or any link capacity varies (e.g., due to a link failure), \sysname passes the flow embeddings (stored in path-nodes of the FlowGNN) for the same demand to the RL agent $i$ designated to manage the demand.
+At each time step when a new traffic matrix arrives or any link capacity changes (e.g., due to a link failure), \sysname passes the flow embeddings (stored in PathNodes of FlowGNN) for the same demand to the RL agent $i$ designated to manage the demand.
 We define these flow embeddings as the \textit{state} $s_i$ observed locally by agent $i$.
-Presented only with the partial view captured by $s_i$, agent $i$ makes an action $a_i$, a vector of split ratios that describe the allocation of the agent's managed demand.
+Presented only with the local view captured by $s_i$, agent $i$ makes an action $a_i$, a vector of split ratios that describes the allocation of the agent's managed demand.
 Let $\pi_{\theta}$ denote the policy network parameterized by $\theta$ shared by agents.
-Learning the weights $\theta$ with gradient descent is known as ``policy gradient''~\cite{sutton1999policy}, which typically requires a stochastic form $\pi_{\theta}(a_i|s_i)$ that represents the probability of outputting $a_i$ given $s_i$.
-Since allocations are deterministic in TE, a common way to convert $\pi_{\theta}$ to stochastic is to make it output the mean and variance of a Gaussian distribution to facilitate training, during which actions are sampled from the Gaussian distribution $a_i \sim \pi_{\theta}(\cdot |s_i)$.
-After deployment, we use the mean value output by the Gaussian as the action.
+Learning the weights $\theta$ with gradient descent is known as policy gradient~\cite{sutton1999policy}, which typically requires a stochastic form $\pi_{\theta}(a_i|s_i)$ that represents the probability of outputting $a_i$ given $s_i$.
+Since allocations are deterministic in TE, a common way that converts $\pi_{\theta}$ to stochastic is to have it output the mean and variance of a Gaussian distribution.
+During training, actions are sampled from the Gaussian distribution $a_i \sim \pi_{\theta}(\cdot |s_i)$, whereas the mean value of the Gaussian is directly used as the action during deployment.